mehulsingh750-dev/University/BIOL 1101/Chapter 10.md

 		- Sequences of nucleotides in DNA
 		- Arranged linearly in chromosomes
 	- For Mendel's 7 characters, they all assorted independently but this is **NOT** the case for all genes
-	- Some genes are inherited together becayse they are on the same chromosme
+	- Some genes are inherited together because they are on the same chromosme
-		- Means they are lin
+		- Means they are *linked*
+	- Linked Genes
+		- Genes carried out on the same chromosome are linked during trans